Use Your Education Award

 If you withdraw from a school where you have used the education award, the school may be required to refund the Trust.
 If any refund is owed, it is credited back to your education award account, and is subject to the award’s original expiration date (seven years from the date the award was earned).

 In rare cases, the education award can affect the process of receiving additional financial aid through FAFSA.
 Please consult your institution’s financial aid office to ensure your financial assistance needs are properly addressed.
+You can provide your Financial Aid Officer with the letter FAFSA Guidance for Financial Aid Officers that we make available to educational institutions.

 Repay Qualified Student Loans